Installing Private Water Supply and Geothermal Wells

 The construction of a new private water supply or a geothermal well is an activity that is required to have a well site review, issuance of a construction permit, and site inspections when working within Story County.

-To start the process of the installing your new water supply or geothermal well you will need to choose a certified well contractor and submit an application (PDF) for private well construction with the proper permit fee to the Story County Environmental Health Department.
+To start the process of installing your new water supply or geothermal well you will need to click here to be directed to the Iowa Department of Natural Resources website to choose a certified well contractor (located under Find a Certified Contractor) and submit an application for private well construction with the proper permit fee to the Story County Environmental Health Department using Citizenserve, our online permitting portal.

 The current permit application fee is $150, with $25 of the total going to the IDNR.
-If submitting payment via check, please make the check out to Story County Treasurer.
+After submitting application you will receive a payment due request by email.
+You may pay online or send a check to our office.

 |Sources of Contamination||Shallow Well